 Investors are exposed to the risk that inflation and other future outcomes may be different than expected.
 Investors require an additional return (a risk premium) for bearing this risk, which we can consider the third component of a nominal interest rate.

 Essentially the difference between these rates is inflation.
 It is important to understand these rates because nominal rates do not show the entire story for investment returns or the economy.
-To understand the entire picture, it is important to understand real rates.

 Nominal Interest Rate vs Real Interest Rate Infographics